BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Special paste

 "Special paste" is a more advanced form of pasting.
 It is used to to do things like pasting notes without their associated effets or volume track (or vice-versa), or to just paste specific effects.
-You can use a "special paste" by pressing CTRL+SHIFT+V. This will open a popup dialog.
+You can use a "special paste" by pressing **Ctrl+Shift+V**.
+This will open a popup dialog.

 ![](images/PasteSpecial.png#center)